dataliterate/SVG-Stacker/README.md

 Background
 -----------

 We decided to work with SVG for a recent mobile website project.
-It is an open standrad, the SVG format is [widly supported by browsers](http://caniuse.com/#search=svg) and leads to great visual results, especially when it comes to devices with different pixel densities.
+It is an open standard, it is [widly supported by browsers](http://caniuse.com/#search=svg) and leads to great visual results, especially when it comes to devices with different pixel densities.

 **"SVG-Stacks are the new Imagesprites." – Are they?**

 There are pros and cons.
-Here is a list of things we thought about so far:
+Here is a list of things we thought about so far and would like to discuss:

 1. Support for colors